Last Updated on September 20, 2022

 Trendy restaurants in Paris are the places to be if you want to experience french glamour and maybe see a celebrity or two.
 Definitely make a reservation well ahead and dress smart, most have a strict dress code.
 These restaurants are not cheap and in most of them you’ll understand where the famous “French waiters are rude” cliché comes from, but the food is great and the settings unique.

 Paris is filled with hidden gems and cool restaurants you must visit during your trip to Paris.
-From party restaurants to the best restaurants with a view in Paris, here’s my top 10 of the trendiest restaurants you must try!
+From party restaurants to the best restaurants with a view in Paris, here are the trendiest restaurants you must try!

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, I might get a small commission, at no cost to you.